sunnydigital/sunnydigital.github.io/content/readings/_index.md

 ## Oh, the places you'll go!

-When I was a kid, I always liked Dr. Seuss in ways unintelligible as a child; his words seemed all so exciting and *out there* and *FUN*
+When I was a kid, I always liked Dr. Seuss in ineffible ways; his words seemed all so exciting and *out there* and *FUN*

-But now, reflecting as an adult, I've come to realize it was his avant-garde style, the intrepidation of his outlandish art, juxtoposition with a message any child would understand, all done so in a tone and meaning generally meant for a greater good.
+But now, reflecting as an adult, I've come to realize it was his avant-garde style, the intrepidation of his outlandish art, a kind juxtoposition with messages any child would understand, all done so in a tone and meaning generally meant for a greater good.

-Apart from the good doctor (who was *never even* a doctor, nor did he ever go to med school), I have since traversed to many worlds, build by great persons with many an interesting story to tell and things to teach.
+Apart from the good doctor (who was *never even* a doctor, nor did he ever go to med school), I have since traversed to many worlds, build by great people with many an interesting story to tell and things to teach.

-Here's to ya'll, terraforming worlds and creating realities beyond our own.
+Here's to ya'll, who terraform worlds and create realities beyond our own.

 ![Reading](dalle-book.jpg)